 Keep a current medication list.
 With doses, prescribers, and reason for each medication.
 This is the single most useful document during any hospital visit.

 Know the emergency plan.
 Which hospital if something happens.
 Who to call.
 What the physician's role is when your parent is admitted.
+(Full breakdown of how concierge care changes what happens in a medical emergency.)

 Address the hard conversations.
 Goals of care, what aggressive treatment your parent does or doesn't want, under what circumstances.
 These conversations are easier to have before a crisis than during one.